go-gitea/gitea/docs/content/usage/packages/arch.en-us.md

 # Arch package registry

-Gitea has arch package registry, which can act as a fully working [arch linux mirror](https://wiki.archlinux.org/title/mirrors) and connected directly in `/etc/pacman.conf`.
-Gitea automatically creates pacman database for packages in user/organization space when new arch package is uploaded.
+Gitea has a Arch Linux package registry, which can act as a fully working [Arch linux mirror](https://wiki.archlinux.org/title/mirrors) and connected directly in `/etc/pacman.conf`.
+Gitea automatically creates pacman database for packages in user/organization space when a new Arch package is uploaded.

 **Table of Contents**